jythontools/clamp/README.md

 * Map [Python descriptors][] to Java's convention of getters/setters.
 Note that `__delete__` is not a mappable idea!

+* Add external jar support with a new `jar` keyword in `setup.py` such that any such referred jar can be placed in `site-packages` and referred to by `jar.pth`.
+Current workaround: directly place in site-packages and manually modify `jar.pth`.

+* Add support for resolving such external jars with Maven.

 * Standalone jar support in Jython does not currently support `.pth` files and consequently `site-packages`.
 Clamp works around this by packaging everything in `Lib/`, but this is not desirable due to possible collisions.
 Also, it would be nice if jars in `site-packages` could simply be included directly without unpacking.

+* The singlejar command should generate Jython cache info on all included files.
+It's not clear how readily this can be done on a per-jar basis with build_jar.

 * Testing and placement in PyPI.
 Due to the bytecode construction, writing unit tests for this type of functionality seems to be